 Common prerequisites for online vet tech programs include:

 - High school coursework in the following subjects:

-- Previous or current work experience at a veterinary clinic
+- Previous work experience in veterinary clinic settings

 Differences Between Technicians and Technologists

 The major differences between veterinary technicians and technologists include management and research skills.
 Veterinary technicians are typically required to hold an associate's degree.
-These professionals assist veterinarians with medical procedures, such as dental care, examinations, anesthetics and general nursing for animals.
-Veterinary technologists often receive specialized training in pharmaceutical research and testing, large animal handling, cellular biology or clinical management in 4-year bachelor's degree programs.
+These professionals assist veterinarians with medical procedures and other tasks, such as:

 American Association of Veterinary State Boards Certification